-Another really cute little travel trailer is Happier Camper’s HC1 which has a similar aesthetic to the iCamp Elite while still setting itself apart.
-It has a definite vibe closer to a 1970s style, and neat design features like a large rear hatch, wide entry door, and a thick 1.5-inch honeycomb fiberglass floor.
+Another really cute little travel trailer is Happier Camper’s HC1.
+Style wise, the HC1 has a 1970’s vibe, and neat design features like a large rear hatch, wide entry door, and a thick 1.5-inch honeycomb fiberglass floor.

 The HC1 is also infinitely customizable so your camper experience is exactly what you need because its modular interior can be constantly arranged and rearranged depending on your day to day needs.

-Available in 7 retro-style colors, the Happier Camper is 13 feet long with an interior height of 6’1″.
+Available in 7 retro-style colors, the Happier Camper is 13 feet long with an interior height of 6’1″, and weighs in at 3500 lbs.
 The interior isn’t broken into floor plans because it uses the Adaptiv dynamic interior which is made of a system of 20 x 20 cubes that can be arranged in a limitless number of configurations.
 If you aren’t sure where to start, they offer configuration examples to get your creative juices flowing.